-• In the second example, RACFVM α is the user ID of the service machine; α could represent the numbers 1 through 9.
+- As more servers are added, their 301 and 302 disks should continue to be placed on different packs than any of the previously defined performance-sensitive disks for all servers. - In the second example, RACFVMa is the user ID of the service machine; a could represent the numbers 1 through 9.